 - Click Confirm.

-Step 2: Confirm the flow direction from Miro to Wrike
+Step 2: Confirm the flow direction Miro to Wrike

-Since this integration is currently in Beta, you can only select a one-way flow for now.
+For this integration, you can only select a one-way flow for now.
 That means Miro cards can automatically generate new Wrike tasks, but not the other way around.
 As you’ll see though, the details, or fields, of those cards and tasks will still update each other in a two-way sync.

 This step is only to determine where new work items (cards or tasks) will be created automatically by Unito.

-Step 3: Set rules to filter information between Miro and Wrike
+Step 3: Set simple rules to filter Miro cards

 At this stage, you can select conditions to filter out Miro cards that you don’t want to appear as Wrike tasks.
 If you make no changes to the rules, then all Miro cards in your board will sync to Wrike.